knetikmedia/knetikcloud-perl-client/docs/UsersApi.md

 use KnetikCloud::UsersApi;

 my $api_instance = KnetikCloud::UsersApi->new();
-my $password_reset = KnetikCloud::Object::ARequestToResetAUsersPasswordByUsingAKnownUserProperty->new(); # ARequestToResetAUsersPasswordByUsingAKnownUserProperty | An object containing one of three methods to look up a user
+my $password_reset = KnetikCloud::Object::PasswordResetRequest->new(); # PasswordResetRequest | An object containing one of three methods to look up a user

 eval {
     $api_instance->submit_password_reset(password_reset => $password_reset);